 Now on to the good stuff – let’s stuff a squash!

-- Stuff each cooked squash half with the quinoa mixture (above right).
+- Stuff each cooked squash half with the quinoa mixture (below right).
 Place in the oven at 350 degrees to rewarm if needed.

 - Sprinkle each stuffed squash with a little chopped parsley before serving.

 Just like that, you’re ready to dine on this healthy, easy as ever to make stuffed acorn squash!

 - Refrigerator: Leftovers can be stored in the refrigerator for up to 5 days, making them great for weekly meal prep too!